gromann/gridsome-forestry-starter/projects/create-and-manage-an-amazon-s3-bucket.md

 ---
 This is the second part of my Series on how to Upload images on Amazon S3 from a Vue.Js frontend.
 In the last part, we were focusing on building a drag&drop vue component to upload the files.
 Now it is all about creating an AWS bucket to store your uploaded files.

+Amazon S3 is a cloud storage service from Amazon AWS.
+When treated right it is fast, secure and with about 0,023 $ per GB, it is also one of the cheapest ways of storing your Data in the Cloud.
+So let\`s give it a try and start creating a Bucket and upload the first files.

 #### Creating the Amazon S3 Bucket

 First of all, visit the AWS [console](console.aws.amazon.com "aws console") and log in, or sign up if you are new to AWS.